Klemmbaustein/KlemmUI/README.md

 - Added resource generator.
 - More options for styling backgrounds.
 - Better support for translation.
+- Added UIBlurBackground and UISpinner elements.
+- Improved how the UITextField element works.
 - Changed the way the resource generator and UI language are used in CMake to better work with the Ninja generator.